 On the loop road we often pulled over to peek at anything that caught our eye – including winding rivers and bison herds.
 For one herd of bison, we got out of the car and walked partway down a narrow path in Hayden Valley.
 The bull closest to the camera was keeping an eye on all the tourists so we made sure to stay far enough back.

-As a general rule, you should be at least the length of 2 school busses away from bison and up to 8 busses away from bears and wolves.
+As a rule, you should be at least the length of 2 school buses away from bison and up to 8 buses away from bears and wolves.

 Sulphur Caldron

-Sulphur Caldron is nearly as acidic as battery acid and has an overwhelming sulphur odor you can smell from the road.
+Sulphur Caldron is nearly as acidic as battery acid and had an overwhelming sulfur odor we could smell from the road.
 Even so, we found a lone bison resting in the caldron.

 Sulphur Caldron bison and pit